Estimation of a Two-component Mixture Model with Applications to Multiple Testing: Concluding remarks

 \section{Concluding remarks}

 In this paper we develop procedures for estimating the mixing proportion and the unknown distribution in a two component mixture model using ideas from shape restricted function estimation.
-We discuss the identifiability of the model and introduce an identifiable parameter $\alpha_0$ under minimal assumptions on the model.
+We discuss the identifiability of the model and introduce an identifiable parameter $\alpha_0$, under minimal assumptions on the model.
 We propose an honest finite sample lower confidence bound of $\alpha_0$ that is distribution-free.
 Two point estimators of $\alpha_0$, $\hat{\alpha}_0^{c_n}$ and $\tilde \alpha_0$, are studied.
-We prove that $\hat{\alpha}_0^{c_n}$ is a consistent estimator of $\alpha_0$ and the rate of convergence of $\hat{\alpha}_0^{c_n}$ can be arbitrarily close to $\sqrt{n}$, for proper choices of $c_n$.
+We prove that $\hat{\alpha}_0^{c_n}$ is a consistent estimator of $\alpha_0$ and show that the rate of convergence of $\hat{\alpha}_0^{c_n}$ can be arbitrarily close to $\sqrt{n}$, for proper choices of $c_n$.
+These proposed estimators crucially rely on $\gamma d_n(\hat{F}_{s,n}^{\gamma},\check{F}_{s,n}^{\gamma})$, as a function of $\gamma$, whose plot provides useful insights about the nature of the problem and performance of the estimators.

 We observe that the estimators of $\alpha_0$ proposed in this paper have superior finite sample performance than most competing methods.
 In contrast to most previous work on this topic the results discussed in this paper hold true even when \eqref{eq:MixMod} is not identifiable.
 Under the assumption that \eqref{eq:MixMod} is identifiable, we can find an estimator of $F_s$ which is uniformly consistent.
 Furthermore, if $F_s$ is known to have a non-increasing density $f_s$ we can find a consistent estimator of $f_s$.
 All these estimators are tuning parameter free and easily implementable.